 Each step requires people and machinery.
 People have to be paid, machines have to be kept in good working order and up to date.

 Below are main factors that influence the price:

 Memorial cards are printed in small quantities.

 Even with today’s digital print technology small quantities are still expensive to print.
-Even bigger -by memorial cards’ standards – runs like 300 and upwards would be considered small quantity.
+Even larger – by memorial cards’ standards – runs like 300 pieces and upwards would be considered small quantity in print industry.

 Memorial cards are a personalized product

 Even though certain template designs can be used, a designer is required to put your design together, enter text and photo, proof the card to you, make changes etc. This is a significant cost.
 Coupled with small print run it drives unit price up significantly.
 To design your memorial card takes the same amount of time regardless of the number of the cards printed.

 We tried to mitigate the design and proofing cost by creating our online personalization system – you get roughly 50 euro off right away just by using it.
 We passed the savings on to you.
 And do not feel bad by using our pre-defined memorial card designs.
 Our designers spent countless hours making them look good.
 Key elements like backgrounds and headings can be personalised in a way that gives you countless possible combinations and thus allow you to create a card that has a high degree of uniqueness.

 Memorial Cards require 3 finishing operations

 Apart from printing, memorial cards require 3 print finishing operations – lamination (gives them glossy plastic finish), cutting (to cut individual cards from multiple-up printer’s sheet) and creasing (so they fold nicely and without breaking).
 Each takes man-hours.
 A poster requires just one – cutting down to size.